luckywith786/DataStructure_simulator/README.md

 Graphical representation of all the data Structure in an android app

-For codes go to Dss folder.
+For codes go inside Dss folder.

-usermanual : Dss->manual.pdf
+usermanual : Dss->User Manual.pdf